Where Urbanna Natural Spa.Salon & Wine began.

 Urbanna has been a sanctuary of beauty, wellness, and renewal—but the 168 S. Division neighborhood that once nourished Spokane has been overshadowed by danger and instability.
 The owners of Urbanna poured their hearts into creating a place of peace, healing, and community wellness over the years.
 But instead of thriving, our area turned to relentless crime, neglect, and erosion of our safety.
 The owners have been worn down, dismissed, and shunned for speaking the truth about the changes in the neighborhood.
 Yet, despite it all, the owners refused to give up.
 However, Linda was silenced by the Housing Executive Director, Rob McCann, and Spokane’s President of City Council, Ben Stuckart.
 Urbanna needed to park at the 168 parking lot.
 It was a dangerous one-block walk.
 Refer to staff testimonials under “Crimes in the Shadows”.

 “The CAT: Addiction Recovery and Rehabilitation Clinic was purchased by a philanthropist for CAT, its location at 168 Division Street—which is a major I-90 corridor—proved disastrous.
-With 40,000 to 50,000 cars speeding by daily, unsuspecting drivers often encounter addicts wandering between shelters, 7-Eleven, and treatment centers.
+With 25,000 to 50,000 cars speeding by daily, unsuspecting drivers often encounter addicts wandering between shelters, 7-Eleven, and treatment centers.
 Out-of-towners have narrowly avoided or even struck pedestrians, a tragic consequence of the city’s poor planning.
-It remains whether this was a rehabilitation, or a hotspot for opioid addiction, sacrificing Spokane’s history in the process.
+It remains whether this was a rehabilitation or a hotspot for opioid addiction, sacrificing Spokane’s history in the process.
 Unlike UGM, there are no conditions for rehab, no security, and no curfew.
 As Mayor Lisa Brown stated, ‘It is no surprise that our community is dealing with the horrific impacts of fentanyl and other opioids.’
-Today, the 168 location sits vacant.

 Urbanna relocated to the once known “Breadbasket of the Northwest.”
 Part of Spokane’s rich history deserves recognition for its vital role in sustaining not just the city but the entire region.
 In 1905, the heart of this legacy was the Biscuit Bakery, a cornerstone of Spokane’s bustling downtown.
 Perfectly positioned at the intersection of 00 Sprague and 00 Division Street, it was more than just a bakery—it was a symbol of industry, community, and the city’s thriving past.